UK economy shrank by colossal 20.4% in April

 Official figures show that the British economy shrank by a colossal 20.4% in April, the first full month that the country was in its coronavirus lockdown

-LONDON -- Official figures show that the British economy shrank by a colossal 20.4% in April, the first full month that the country was in its coronavirus lockdown.
+LONDON -- The British economy shrank by a colossal 20.4% in April, the first full month that the country was in its coronavirus lockdown, official figures showed Friday.

+A large decline had been expected given that much of the economy was shuttered as part of the lockdown, which was put in place on March 23.

+Following on from March's 5.8% decline, the U.K. economy has contracted by around a quarter in just two months.

-The Office for National Statistics said Friday that all areas of the economy were hit, in particular pubs, education, health and car sales.
+The Office for National Statistics said all areas of the economy were hit during April, in particular pubs, education, health and car sales.

-That decline follows a 5.8% contraction in March.
-In April, the economy was about a quarter smaller than it was in February.

 The U.K. was put into lockdown on March 23 and restrictions are slowly being eased.
-On Monday, nonessential shops, such as department stores and electronic retailers, are due to reopen.
+On Monday, for example, nonessential shops, such as department stores and electronic retailers, can reopen if they can abide by social distancing requirements.

+Frances O’Grady, general secretary of the umbrella Trades Union Congress, said targeted support for hard-hit sectors of the economy is needed as well as a jobs guarantee to help those who lose work.

+“The more people in work, the faster we will work our way out of recession,” she said.